Brian-FullStack/CI_MS1_ICE/README.md

 2. As a user I want to find out how much it costs to climb at this gym.
 3. As a user I want to find out the opening times for this gym.
 4. As a user I want to find out what facilities this gym has to offer.
-5. As a user I want to be able to book a time slot.
+5. As a user I want to be able to book a slot.
 6. As a user I want to find out the location of this gym.
 7. As a regular user I want to find out about up comming events.
+8. As a user I want to get an idea of what climbing at this gym will be like.

 #Site Owner Goals
 1. As a site owner I want a professional responsive website.